hurwitzlab/planet-microbe-datapackages/Tara_Oceans/README.md

 - ARI : removed pH, Carbon dioxide, Carbon dioxide, partial pressure, Fugacity of carbon dioxide in seawater attributes (empty for this dataset)
 - units were not provided in the https://doi.org/10.1594/PANGAEA.875567.
 We derived the units from the parent dataset https://doi.pangaea.de/10.1594/PANGAEA.839331

+## Sampling_event
+Collects metadata about the sampling events during which samples were obtained.
+Original data was retrieved from the Pangea event registry : https://doi.pangaea.de/10.1594/PANGAEA.842227

+The original Pangea dataset was parsed and attributes selected for relevant information using a custom R script available in scripts/map_NCBI_PANGEA.R

+### Minor corrections :
+	-ARD_2, ARG : the events types named "control" were renamed to "filtrations" to be more informative.